 Trane Furnace Error Codes: Complete Guide

 Trane furnaces are known for their reliability, but even the best equipment can develop faults — especially when Wisconsin winters push systems hard day after day.
 When your Trane furnace is not working correctly, its control board communicates the problem through LED blink codes or, on communicating models like the XV series, through error codes displayed on a ComfortLink II or Nexia thermostat.
 This guide explains the most common Trane furnace error codes, what they indicate, and how to decide whether you can resolve the issue yourself or need to call a technician.
+Milwaukee homeowners know that a furnace failure during a January cold snap is not a situation to troubleshoot slowly.

 How Trane Furnace Flash Codes Work

 Trane XV series and communicating systems log fault codes numerically.
 Codes appear on the thermostat display and are also accessible by a technician using a TechAssist tablet or ComfortLink II diagnostics screen.
+On communicating systems, the fault log survives a power cycle, which helps technicians diagnose intermittent issues that only occur at certain outdoor temperatures — a common scenario in Milwaukee's variable winter weather.

 Common Trane Furnace Error Codes